nhsengland/ESA_ED_Crowding/README.md

   - Specialty counts: count of inpatients per day within each specialty
 - For this, we can use the `ESAAdmittedAggregated` class to derive these - this class provides some data cleaning steps, as well as the derivations for the aforementioned variables.
 Further details of these can be requested.

+- Some mandatory data cleansing steps are applied to this data:
+  1. Drop episodes where the episode start or episode end dates are missing
+  2. Drop episodes where the episode end date is not within the bounds of the time period of analysis
+  3. Drop episode where the episode start date is less than the minimum date of the time period of analysis
+  4. Drop episode where the start date exceeds the episode end date
+  5. Drop episode where the spell identifier is null or blank
+  6. Drop episode where the patient identifier is null or blank
+  7. Drop spells where there is a duplicated episode number within the episodes contained per spell
+  8. Drop spells where there is an overlap in terms of episode end and the next episode start date
+  9. Drop spells where there is a pseudo patient identifier mismatch between episodes within a spell

 ```r
 apceObj <- ESAAdmittedAggregated$new(data=apce,
    date.min=as.Date('2021-01-01')-21,